• Skip to primary navigation

 What are some substitutes for Swiss chard?

 Swiss chard can be substituted with several other vegetables, depending on what you are looking for in terms of taste and texture.
-For example, if you want a similar texture, you can use beet greens, kale, or collard greens.
+For example, you can use beet greens, kale, or collard greens if you want a similar texture.
 If you are looking for a vegetable with a milder flavor, you can try using spinach or escarole.

 Can I make it vegetarian?